• GeneBrief

 “If gene editing remains only for the privileged, it stops being medicine and becomes exclusion.
 True ethics demands that the power to rewrite life be shared, not sold.”

-— Marissa S
+— Layla S